odys-z/Anclient/docsphinx/source/starter/jsample.rst

 4. deploy to the servlet container server

-The sample project come with a sqlite3 db file and configured basice semantics.
+The sample project comes with a sqlite3 db file and configured basice semantics.
 The project and deploy to tomcat with Eclipse, should reporting in console like:

 .. image:: imgs/01-eclipse-deploy.jpg